 A while ago I announced a quick contest for a version of on-line Turbotax 2014 Tax Year (Canadian On-line edition), and yes I have told the winners about it, all they have to do is return my e-mail some time this week, or I will pick other winners.

 I have gone out and purchased my own copy of Turbotax (I figured I’d get my own, that way I wouldn’t feel obliged to be nice in my views on the software), and I bought the version that runs on the PC (for my own paranoid reasons).

 So far I am let down, that some of the shortcomings I have seen in the past, still haven’t been dealt with, namely the inability to copy and paste medical expenses (typing in 25 Occupational Therapist visits for my son, does get a bit repetitive), but mostly the software seems to be working fine for me, with a few issues that I have run into (so far).

 - The lack of “DO YOU REALLY WANT TO DELETE THAT?” boxes on a few of the commands has caused me some grief.
-I had “cleared” my son from my dependants list, and it just let me, without any neat dialog boxes warning me that this might be a bad thing.
-I had just typed in those 26 Medical expenses and hadn’t saved, so I had to figure out how to recreate my son.I think it would be safe to say any place a “CLEAR” button exist there should be a corresponding, “ARE YOU SURE?!?!?” dialog box associated with it.
+I had “cleared” my son from my dependants’ list, and it just let me, without any neat dialog boxes warning me that this might be a bad thing.
+I had just typed in those 26 Medical expenses and hadn’t saved, so I had to figure out how to recreate my son.I think it would be safe to say any place a “CLEAR” button exists there should be a corresponding, “ARE YOU SURE?!?!?” dialogue box associated with it.

-- An autosave capability would have been nice with that first problem too, or maybe a revert back to a previous saved version.
+- An autosave capability would have been nice with that first problem too, or maybe revert to a previously saved version.